Kleinia pendula (Forssk.) DC.

 Senecio pendulus, Cacalia pendula, Kleinia subulifolia, Monadenium subulifolium, Notonia pendula, Notonia trachycarpa, Notonia trachycarpa, Senecio gunnisii

 Kleinia pendula, also known as Senecio pendulus, is a creeping succulent with green patterned stems and showy red flowers.
 The stems are brittle, jointed, variable in size and shape, rough from persistent dried leaves, and arch over and touch the soil where they reroot and send out new stems.
 They are waxy green to bronze-green with white dots and darker purple arrowhead markings.
-The joints are up to 12 inches (30 cm) long and up to 0.8 inches (2 cm) in diameter.
+The joints are up to 12 inches (30 cm) long and 0.8 inches (2 cm) in diameter.
 Leaves are scale-like and up to 0.7 inches (1.8 cm) long, shriveling quickly but persisting for a while as pseudo-thorns.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).